UMAprotocol/UMIPs/UMIPs/vBNTBNT as price identifiers.md

 At a given time.
 The price of vBNTBNT can be calculated as follows.
 1. Get the 10 minute SMA price of vBNTBNT from the vBNTBNT pool by running the script above.
 Be sure to follow the details and ensure the timestamp matches the price request timestamp.
-2. The script will output a USDC/BNT price and a vBNT/BNT price.
-In this case, we only need the vBNTBNT.
+2. The script will output the BNT/vBNT price.
+3. The inverse of the results of the script should be taken to get the vBNT/BNT price.
-3. Round the vBNTBNT result to 6 decimal places.
+4. Round the vBNTBNT result to 6 decimal places.

 # Security Considerations